How to Get Better Sleep

 "Why does my lower back hurt when I wake up?"

 Chances are if you're a "stomach sleeper," you've asked yourself this question before.
 According to the Mayo Clinic, sleeping on your stomach is the worst position to sleep in.
 This is because it puts stress on the spine and disrupts circulation.
-But if you are set on your stomach, sleeping on a firm mattress and propping up your pelvis with a thin pillow can help alleviate and align your spine.
+But if your set on your stomach, sleeping on a firm mattress and propping up your pelvis with a thin pillow can help alleviate and align your spine.

 "Why do I keep waking up at night?"